HOME > Sustainability > Respect the Environment > Water Resource Management

 ・Implement water treatment

-Fast Retailing requires its core garment factories and fabric mills to conduct wastewater testing based on the ZDHC (Zero Discharge of Hazardous Chemicals) wastewater guidelines and to disclose results via the IPE (Institute of Public & Environmental Affairs) website, an environmental NGO in China.
-If hazardous chemicals are detected in wastewater, we investigate factories and chemical manufacturers, identifying root causes and implementing improvements.
-We have set a target to achieve zero wastewater pollution in our partner factories by the end of 2030.
+Fast Retailing requires its core garment factories and fabric mills to conduct wastewater testing based on the ZDHC (Zero Discharge of Hazardous Chemicals) wastewater guidelines and to upload and disclose results on ZDHC's information platform, 'ZDHC Gateway'.
+If hazardous chemicals are detected in wastewater, we require factories to submit a root cause analysis and an improvement plan based on the analysis results.
+Based on the improvement plans submitted by factories, Fast Retailing employees visit factory facilities to provide technical support and on-site coaching as needed.
+We aim to achieve zero wastewater pollution (100% of the overall compliance rate towards zero wastewater pollution) in our partner factories by the end of December 2030.

 ・Reduce water usage related to raw materials